ethereum/py-evm/docs/guides/writing_plugins.rst

    :language: python
    :pyobject: PeerCountReporter

-Then, the implementation of :meth:`~trinity.extensibility.plugin.BaseIsolatedPlugin.do_start` is only concerned about running the service on a fresh event loop.
+Then, the implementation of :meth:`~trinity.extensibility.asyncio.AsyncioIsolatedPlugin.do_start` is only concerned about running the service on a fresh event loop.

 .. literalinclude:: ../../trinity-external-plugins/examples/peer_count_reporter/peer_count_reporter_plugin/plugin.py